Supportive Oligonucleotide Technique (SOT)

 Overview of SOT

-SOT is an antisense therapy, meaning it is designed to act on a specific RNA sequence within a pathogen or cancer cells
+SOT is an antisense therapy, meaning it is designed to act on a specific RNA sequence within a virus, bacteria, or pathogen

 Targeted Area of the Body

-Since SOT is complementary to a sequence specific for a pathogen or cancer, its effects are highly specific to that organism or cancer cells.
+Since SOT is complementary to a sequence specific for a virus, bacteria or pathogen, its effects are highly specific to that organism.

 Health Benefits of SOT

-The goal of SOT is to inhibit expression of specific genes within a pathogen or cancer cell, allowing for re-engagement of apoptosis (cell death) in those targets and controlled replication
+The goal of SOT is to inhibit expression of specific genes within a virus, bacteria or pathogen, allowing for re-engagement of apoptosis (cell death) in those targets and controlled replication

 Explore Research Articles